Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Well-structured with clear sections (USE THIS WHEN, RETURNS, HOW IT WORKS, Parameters, Examples).
-Every sentence adds value, no fluff.
-Front-loaded with purpose.
+The description is well-structured with clear sections (USE THIS WHEN, RETURNS, HOW IT WORKS, Parameters, Examples).
+It is thorough without being verbose; every sentence adds value—explaining return modes, caching, search behavior, and example usage.
+Front-loaded with the main purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.